firstone/RESTRemote/POLYGLOT_CONFIG.md

-### Configure number of devices
+### Configure devices

-For each device, increase count to match number of physical devices you have.
-If you don't have any devices of that type, leave it as *0*.

-Click "Save Changes".
+For each device you have, click Add for appropriate device type and configure devices parameters.
+Usually only *host name* is needed. *description* is optional but will help in ISY Admin Console.
 Then restart the server or run *Re-Discover* command in AVRemote controller.

-### Configure individual devices
+### Chromecast

-Once the number of devices is configured, set individual devices parameters.
-Usually only *host name* is needed. *description* is optional but will help in ISY Admin Console.
+Chromecast are auto detected.
+Chromecast devices require playlists configuration.
+Parmeters needed are *name* - appearts in drop down list in Admin console, *URL* and *type* - which is a mime type of the URL.
+Could be *video/mp4* or *audio/mp3* or any other valid mime type.